 Whether Cameron Young’s one-stroke penalty on Doral’s second hole was the right call can be argued on Monday.
-One thing was clear as the tournament leader walked off the green with an impressive par save: No karma points were lost.
+One thing was clear as the tournament’s eventual wire-to-wire winner walked off the green with an impressive par save: No karma points were lost.

 Young said he saw the ball rotate forward when he started his back swing during his approach shot to the par 4.
 He stopped, unsure if he had caused it to move, and called for an official.

-The final round of the Cadillac Championship is being played with preferred lies so Young had been able to clean and place the ball on the fairway.
+The final round of the Cadillac Championship was played with preferred lies so Young had been able to clean and place the ball on the fairway.
 Because of the improved lie, Young didn’t know if placing his club behind the ball led to the grass pushing the ball forward.

 “The ball just rolled over forward,” said Young immediately after the ball moved, and asked for an official to be called.